om-kotawala/AI-Agent-For-Job/README.md

 Currently the jobs are being scraped from google jobs but we are trying to scrape it from linkedin in further updates

 # Directories for the frontend to be followed
-npm create vite@latest
+#npm create vite@latest
-provide name as fronted
+#provide name as fronted
-select React in next step
+3select React in next step
-select JavaScript in next step and press enter cd frontend npm i npm i axios npm install tailwindcss @tailwindcss/vite
+#select JavaScript in next step and press enter
+#cd frontend
+#npm i
+#npm i axios
+#npm install tailwindcss @tailwindcss/vite